veronika-simic/docker/Notes.md

 although two containers can be running at the same time they are totally isolated

 ## Section 3
+To create our own image we first create Dockerfile give it to Docker CLI which passes it to Docker Server which will do everything for us
 First create docker file then pass it to docker client which passes it to docker server and then we will get the docker image Inside the docker file we will specify base image, run some commands, and specify the command to run on container setup Create a file that creates image that runs redis server Writing a dockerfile is equall to being give a computer with no OS and being told to install Chrome on it.
 Why use alpine?
 It is the same question as why use Windows or Ubuntu?
-The answer is because they have some preinstalled programs that we want to use
+The answer is because they have some preinstalled programs that we want to use.

+First we install alpine like a basic image, our starting point.
+But what we actually want is redis.
+That's why we run apk add --update redis

 What does docker build . do ?
 It uses our docker file and creates an image out of it.
 The dot means build context, its a set of files and folders we want to encapsulate